Expensive drugs threaten to sink Japan's health care system | The Japan Times

 Of the total, costs of prescription drugs stood at ¥7.9 trillion, up ¥680 billion, or 9.4 percent, from the year before.
 In particular, antiviral drugs — including the hepatitis C drug Harvoni, which was approved for use under the public insurance program last year — alone accounted for ¥414 billion, marking a 250 percent increase from the year before, according to the ministry.

 People undergoing expensive medical treatment can get most of their fees reimbursed.
-The cost burdens vary based on an individual’s income, which are kept under ¥140,100 per month.
+The cost burdens vary based on an individual’s income, and are kept under ¥140,100 per month.

 But a series of new drugs that have been approved in Japan are so pricey that they could threaten state finances.